godotengine/godot-website/collections/_article/gsoc-2019-progress-report-2.md

 Out of these, only the first and the second verticals are planned to be merged into Godot's *master* branch and the third vertical will be kept in a separate repository.
 The third vertical is a GDNative plugin (referred to as 'addon' further) that implements the VCS interface for interacting with Git.

-Keeping the implementation separated from the interface helps us to create different behaviours of the VCS interface depending on what VCS is at use in the project.
+Keeping the implementation separated from the interface helps us to create different behaviors of the VCS interface depending on what VCS is at use in the project.
 I have worked on the Git implementation as a part of GSoC 2019 and for any of the other VCSs, we are depending upon future work by fellow contributors.

 ### Complications faced since progress report #1

-My mentors, Groud and jahd, and I realised the kind of architecture that we were hoping to accomplish was unsuitable for the kind of functionality that the existing engine API has.
-I have tried to summarise my entire research surrounding the topic of creating a GDNative addon that extends an API which is called to from within the editor, [in this devlog](https://github.com/IronicallySerious/gsoc-godot-vcs-devlogs/blob/master/2019-8-2.md).
+My mentors, Groud and jahd, and I realized the kind of architecture that we were hoping to accomplish was unsuitable for the kind of functionality that the existing engine API has.
+I have tried to summarize my entire research surrounding the topic of creating a GDNative addon that extends an API which is called to from within the editor, [in this devlog](https://github.com/IronicallySerious/gsoc-godot-vcs-devlogs/blob/master/2019-8-2.md).

 You can also have a look at the [predecessor of the above-mentioned devlog](https://github.com/IronicallySerious/gsoc-godot-vcs-devlogs/blob/master/2019-7-08.md) to know more about what different types of complications we faced while designing the architecture for this sort of an involvement between the editor and the GDNative addons.